 Did you know there are ways to get out of paying for the $50, $100 or $200 cable bill and start getting cable for free?

-My husband and I decided to try life without cable TV when we moved from our suburban home to a small hobby farm out in the country back in 2012.
+My husband and I decided to try life without cable TV when we moved from our suburban home to a small hobby farm out in the country.

 We were sure we wouldn’t have the need or want for cable TV in our new, blissful country home.
 Who would want to watch TV when there is a whole bounty of nature waiting right outside your doorstep?